jakejones2/coup-RL/README.md

-# Coup Environment
+# Coup-RL

-Trying to train a keras model to play the card game **[Coup](https://www.ultraboardgames.com/coup/game-rules.php)**.
+Trying to train a keras model to play the card game **[Coup](https://www.ultraboardgames.com/coup/game-rules.php)** using Reinforcement Learning.
 This is a work in progress!

-Environment nearly ready - missing a few subtleties of play such as the correct reinburcement when blocking a steal of 1 coin.
+Environment is nearly ready - missing a few subtleties of play such as the correct reinburcement when blocking a steal of 1 coin.
 Also need to redesign to take a variable number of players from 2-6 (this should be quite simple).

 Bigger challenge is the RLlib algorithms.
 Currently unable to use the action mask in training, which is massively inefficient and causes [this error](https://github.com/ray-project/ray/issues/10761).
 Once this is fixed, need to optimise model layers and PPO settings.
 Then create a web app to play the game!